 As edits are made to the versions in a version tree, the versions begin to differ from one another.
 The process of retrieving any changes from an ancestor version and merging edits from your version into it is called reconcile and post.
-Once you have finished editing a version, you can merge the changes you've made into any version that is the ancestor of that version, such as the parent or Default version.
+Once you have finished editing a version, you can merge the changes you've made into another version.
+With branch versioning, you always reconcile and post against the default version.
+With traditional versioning, you can merge changes into any version that is the ancestor of that version, such as the parent or Default version.

 Since you started working on your version, the ancestor version may have been changed by other users in a way that conflicts with your edits.
 When you reconcile your edits with the target version, these conflicts will be discovered.

-To reconcile edits in your version with an ancestor version, the following must be true:
+In traditional versioning, to reconcile your edits with an ancestor version, the following must be true:

-- You must be the only user currently editing the version you are reconciling.
+- You must be the only user currently editing the traditional version you are reconciling.

 - No other user can be editing the target version.
 The exception is if the target version is Default—you can reconcile against Default even when other users are editing it.